duke-aihealth-ds-fellowship/pytorch-template/README.md

 All arguments that affect program behavior are consolidated in `config.toml`.
 This allows for easy modification of program behavior without changing the source code.
 The `config.toml` file is parsed and validated with Pydantic and can be accessed as a Python object in the scripts.
 The file `__main__.py` is the entry point for the package where all high-level control flow is defined.

-## Implemented components
+## Features

-- Configuration validation with Pydantic
+- Configuration validation with toml + Pydantic
 - Tokenization
 - Dataloaders for train, validation, and test splits
 - A trainer with training and evaluation loop
 - Hyperparameter tuning with Optuna
+- Checkpointing
+- Learning rate scheduling
 - Model evaluation with TorchMetrics
 - Feature importance with Captum
+- Metric and feature importance plots with Seaborn/Matplotlib

 ## Toy dataset examples